 Note that the ICD-10-CM diagnostic codes for obstetrical conditions begin with the letter "O".

-Annual updates to ICD-9 CM and ICD-10 make transition planning difficult.
-Vendors, system maintainers, payers, and educators requested a code freeze, so the last regular, annual updates to both ICD-9 CM and ICD were made on Oct 1, 2011.
-There will be limited code updates in years 2012 - 2014 to capture new technology and new diseases:
+Since annual updates to ICD-9 CM and ICD-10 make transition planning difficult, vendors, system maintainers, payers, and educators requested a code freeze.
+As a result, the last regular, annual updates to both ICD-9-CM and ICD-10-CM were made on Oct 1, 2011.
+Limited code updates in years 2012 - 2014 will be permitted in order to capture new technology and new diseases:

 October 1, 2011 – last regular updates to ICD-9-CM and ICD-10-CM/PCS occurred